-This very much plays a part on your comfort, so if your butt is hurting, it might be because you don’t have the right bike.
+This very much plays a part in your comfort, so if your butt is hurting, it might be because you don’t have the right bike.

 9. Go on a Diet

-For those of you who are a little more on the heavier side, I’m sure you are feeling a lot more pain than others.
+For those of you who are a little more on the heavier side, I’m sure you are feeling much more pain than others.

 Use this biking experience to help you lose some weight and get on a better diet.

-Do not let this discourage you though as I have had some riding buddies that thought about selling their bike because their butt couldn’t take it.
+Do not let this discourage you, though, as I have had some riding buddies that thought about selling their bikes because their butt couldn’t take it.